Our English curriculum includes the components of spoken language, reading, writing, grammar, punctuation, spelling and handwriting.

 Grammar, vocabulary and punctuation

 Children will be taught the key skills from the national curriculum.
 This will be planned within the text type/genre.
 However it may be taught discretely if teachers feel this is appropriate.
+Teachers follow Coupe Green Grammar Progression map to ensure that skills taught are progressive and meet the needs of their children.

 All children begin the process of learning cursive handwriting from Foundation Stage.
 This starts with developing motor skills and learning basic letter formations, before progressing to pre-cursive writing in Year 1 and developing full, joined cursive thereafter.
 We believe this raises standards in handwriting throughout the whole school, developing confidence, accuracy, fluency, writing stamina and presentation.
 Please see our handwriting policy for further details.